 Yes.
 A huge fan.
 There’s not much I’m phased by anymore to be honest.
 Much of the last five years has been spent working on five or six albums for other artists.
 I’ve met some heroes and they’ve turned out to be pretty cool.

 You’re heading out on the road too – what can we expect from the shows?

 I’m playing far longer, more immersive DJ sets now, between four to eight hours.
 I’m still a big fan of the 90 minute festival set, but at this point in life, I feel I have far more to share with a dance floor.

-Erol Alkan releases ‘Spectrum / Silver Echoes’ on Phantasy, 9th November 2018
+Erol Alkan’s ‘Spectrum / Silver Echoes’ are out now on Phantasy